openstack/openstack-manuals/doc/user-guide-admin/source/networking_advanced_quotas.rst

       | subnet     | 5     |
       +------------+-------+

-   To update the limits for an L3 resource such as, router or floating IP, you must define new values for the quotas after the ``--`` directive.
+   To update the limits for an L3 resource such as router or floating IP, you must define new values for the quotas.

-   This example updates the limit of the number of floating IPs for the specified tenant.
+   For example, update the limit of the number of floating IPs for the specified tenant:

    .. code-block:: console

-      $ neutron quota-update --tenant_id 6f88036c45344d9999a1f971e4882723 -- --floatingip 20
+      $ neutron quota-update --tenant_id 6f88036c45344d9999a1f971e4882723 --floatingip 20
       +------------+-------+
       | Field      | Value |
       +------------+-------+